The Weed Warriors organization, founded in 2008, is a 501(c)(3) Public Charity and a Washington State Non-Profit Charity.

 Grace Stiller, President

-Grace founded the Weed Warriors in 2008 with Rick Bell and others to meet the student’s community services requirements for high school graduation.
+Grace founded the Weed Warriors in 2008 with Vice President Rick Bell and a few others to meet the student’s community services requirements for high school graduation.
 With the City embracing the program, the Weed Warriors tackled noxious weeds in public parks and trails, first in Newcastle and then expanding to other cities.
-Now the Weed Warriors has many environmental advocacy and education programs that serve all age groups.
-Grace’s has a BA in Education and has spent time in Haiti where her eyes were opened to the impacts of poor environmental practices.
-She has served on boards of the County Noxious Weed Program, and environmental non-profits including the Washington Native Plant Society Central Puget Sound Chapter, Newcastle Trails, Newcastle Historical Society, New Start Community Garden, West Seattle Timebank, and the Burien Arts Association.
-She is also on the Advisory Council for a homeless camp, Camp Second Chance, and Habitat Steward and team leader with the National Wildlife Federation.
-Grace grew up in logging country in the Pacific Northwest, loving the outdoors and wildlife.
+Now the Weed Warriors organization has many environmental advocacy and education programs that serve all age groups.
+Grace has a BA in Education and loves working with kids and adults.
+She has spent almost seven years in Haiti where her eyes were opened to the impacts of poor environmental practices.
+She has served on boards of the Grays Harbor and King County Noxious Weed Programs, and on boards of environmental and other non-profits including the Washington Native Plant Society Central Puget Sound Chapter, New Start Community Garden in Burien, Newcastle Trails, Newcastle Historical Society, New Start Community Garden, West Seattle Timebank, and the Burien Arts Association.
+She is on the Advisory Council for a City of Seattle sanctioned homeless encampment manged by the Low Income Housing Institute, Camp Second Chance, and is Habitat Steward team leader for the City of Burien with the National Wildlife Federation.
+Grace grew up in forestry and logging country in the Pacific Northwest, loving the outdoors and wildlife.
 This passion has continued throughout her life.
 Her favorite relaxation-time is walking the beach with the wind in her hair and the sand in her toes.
 425-228-7927 – GraceStiller

 Coleen Militich, Secretary